DevTechFusion/Holistic-Care/docs/reports-csv-export.md

 - The endpoint respects the same authentication and authorization as other report endpoints
 - **The CSV file will automatically download to the user's default Downloads folder**
 - The browser will handle the download automatically due to the `Content-Disposition: attachment` header
+- **All filters from the reports listing API are now supported in CSV export**
+- Filters can be combined for complex data extraction (e.g., date range + doctor + status + amount range)
+- Ordering parameters allow you to sort the exported data by any supported field
+- The `range` parameter works alongside other filters - if you specify date filters, the range parameter is ignored
+- Empty filter values are automatically ignored, so you can pass all filters and only the filled ones will be applied